Cost Update

 Do I need a permit for deck building in Halifax?

-Yes, if the deck is more than 2 feet (0.6 meters) above the ground or if it is attached to your house.
-Even if it's a floating deck, if it's larger than 215 square feet, the HRM usually requires a permit to ensure it meets the National Building Code of Canada standards.
+Yes, if the deck is more than 2 feet (0.6m) above the ground or if it is attached to the house.
+Even if it's a floating deck, if it's over a certain size, the HRM requires a building permit to ensure it meets safety standards for structural load and railings.

 Check the latest deck building costs for Halifax and other cities on LookupCost.com.